A Plain Language Thought from the Window

 Jewish writers reported these miracles that occurred in the temple and you can read about these here within the window (the article is entitled Talmudic Evidence for the Messiah at 30 C.E.)

 What few recognize, but is the main thread to the Harmony here at WindowView, is that the Jewish writings in the Hebrew Tanach weave into the Jewish writings of the Greek text.
 The New Covenant contains 'good news' and this news is all about the atonement and what is birthed by this great news.

 How does one get to this state of being one with God?

 There are many ways to approach this question.
 One simple first step might be to say we need to address how our imperfect state puts sin as a stumbling block in our way to a clear relationship with God.
 And to accept that reality, allows us to see the Messiah put an effective and lasting sacrifice in place such that we might have atonement ... and this is a central and vital step in building a relationship with Him.
 From that we can build faith in Messiah and hold to faith as we live out our days.

 • (Religion) reparation or expiation for sin : the High Priest offered the sacrifice as atonement for all the sins of Israel.

 • (the Atonement) Christian Theology the reconciliation of God and humankind through Jesus Christ.

-Read the Bible: KJV of Hebrew (Tanach) and Greek (Brit Chadeshah); plus other translations added as available.
+Read the Bible: MKJV of Hebrew (Tanach) and Greek (Brit Chadeshah); plus other translations added as available.